Doctorate of Social Work (DSW) Degree Programs Online

 DSW

-Salary information retrieved from O*Net Summary Report for Mental Health and Substance Abuse Social Workers and Social Work Teachers: Postsecondary
+2024 Salary information retrieved from O*Net Summary Report for Mental Health and Substance Abuse Social Workers, National Wage Data, and Social Work Teachers: Postsecondary

 Licensure

-Ph.D. in social work is primarily a research-based degree while a DSW offers advanced training in a specific area of social work with more hands-on experience.
-A DSW degree ensures that the qualified candidate will gain extended knowledge of problem-solving skills to help create and advocate for a better society.
-Ph.D. social work candidates may conduct an extensive amount of research that provides advancement in social work careers.
+A PhD in social work is primarily a research-based degree, while a DSW offers advanced training in a specific area of social work with more hands-on experience.
+A DSW degree aims to ensure that the candidate will expand their knowledge around problem-solving to help create and advocate for a better society.
+Social work PhD candidates may conduct extensive research that advances social work.

-A student who has earned a DSW is equipped to deal with problems as both a social worker and researcher.
-When a social worker gets to the doctoral level, the disciplines they previously studied are built upon in a research-intensive setting to enable them to positively impact social work on a macro level.
+A student who has earned a DSW is well-equipped to deal with problems as both a social worker and researcher.
+A doctoral degree in social work builds on previous studies and research to prepare social workers to make a positive impact across macro-level social work.

-The main difference between DSW and Ph.D. programs is the emphasis on clinical practice vs. research, respectively.
-The Ph.D. program is more traditional in that it prepares students for an academic environment within social work, and doctoral candidates prepare a dissertation.
+The main difference between DSW and PhD programs is the emphasis on clinical practice vs. research, respectively.
+The PhD program is more traditional, preparing students for an academic environment within social work.
+DSW program candidates work toward defending a dissertation.

-Students who earn their Ph.D. in social work will have a much more research-driven career in this environment.
+Students who earn their PhD in social work may pursue a much more research-driven career.
 Online DSW program students, on the other hand, typically complete a capstone project or residency program to gain direct or closely related experience to their future role.
-Their careers will likely involve more day-to-day social work, making a difference at the individual and family level.
+Their careers will likely affect more day-to-day social work, making a difference at the individual and family level.

 Do I need my MSW to earn my DSW?